-ISC2, a leading nonprofit member organization for cybersecurity professionals, today released findings from its 2025 Cybersecurity Workforce Study, which surveyed over 16,000 cybersecurity professionals.
+ISC2, a leading nonprofit member organization for cybersecurity professionals, recently released findings from its 2025 Cybersecurity Workforce Study, which surveyed over 16,000 cybersecurity professionals.
 The report details how skills gaps and burnout are affecting professionals’ ability to respond to threats, and how AI might help address some of those challenges.

 We spoke with ISC2 COO, Casey Marks, about the results and what they signal for 2026 trends.